 By Mark Nobes, chief editor

 My first experience of a 3D racing game on the Atari 800XL was with Pole Position.
 Graphically, it wasn't the most impressive game of it's kind, but the impressive handling of your racing car made the game my favourite 8-bit racer on the Atari 8-bit machines.

-A couple of years later, English Software released the impressive-looking Elektra Glide which seemed to be receiving rave reviews in some Atari computer magazines.
-I was a big fan of English Software who released 22 games between 1982 and 1987.
+A couple of years later, English Software released the impressive-looking Elektra Glide, which was receiving rave reviews in some Atari computer magazines.
+I was a big fan of English Software, who released 22 games between 1982 and 1987.
 Elektra Glide was the company's 16th release and was also made available for the C64 and Amstrad CPC.